Cheukting/Cheukting.github.io/_pages/coc.md

 - Continued one-on-one communication after requests to cease
 - Other conduct that is inappropriate for a professional audience including people of many different backgrounds

 Participates asked to stop any inappropriate behaviour are expected to comply immediately.
+Organisers/ course instructors reserved the right to remove any partivipants if they do not comply and payment will not be refunded.

 If a participant engages in behaviour that violates this code of conduct, please get in touch for reporting.